 Phenolics: these work to clean off (purify) receptor sites of cells and are also stimulating to the nervous and immune systems.
 Phenolics have antioxidant properties and a high level of oxygenating molecules and are considered anti-infectious, anti-bacterial, and antiseptic.
 Some oils high in phenolics include Wintergreen, Clove, Peppermint, and Melaleuca alternifolia.

 Sesquiterpenes: these delete “bad” information from cellular memory.
 Once the phenols have done their job and cleaned off the receptors then the sesquiterpenes are able to enter into the cell to erase all of that bad information.
 Some oils that contain high amounts of sesquiterpenes include Cedarwood, Ylang Ylang, Sandalwood, and Myrrh.

 Monoterpenes: these restore the correct information in the DNA in the cell once the other two have done their jobs.
-You could say that they are entering into the cell and hitting the reset button to take it back to “factory settings” and repair all of the damage that had been done.
+You could say that they are entering the cell and hitting the reset button to take it back to “factory settings” and repair all of the damage that had been done.
 Their job is also to inhibit the accumulation of toxins and they like to detox the kidney and the liver.
 These are also considered the balancing portion of the oil.
-Grapefruit, Orange, Frankincense, Cypress and Balsam Fir contain high amounts of monoterpenes.
+Grapefruit, Orange, Frankincense, Cypress, and Balsam Fir contain high amounts of monoterpenes.